illinoistechesi/syntheticdisease-vingkan/README.md

 12,290,58,Day 12: Failed to release toxin.
 13,-58,56,Day 13: Infection died out.
 ```
+Now that you're set up, change the file name of your disease from `YourDisease.java` to something more interesting.
+Change the class name in the `SimulatedHost.java` file as well.
+Then, make sure it runs as before and save your changes.

 ## Saving Changes
 To save your changes in GitHub, run the commands below in your command line.
 First, add all your changes: (`-A` means all)
 ```